 Contributor’s Agreement for Plone Explained

-Prospective contributors to the Plone core code base are required to sign a contributor’s agreement, which assigns copyright in the code to the Plone Foundation, the non-profit organization which stewards the Plone code base.
-This document explains the purposes of this, along with questions and answers about what this means.
+Prospective contributors to the Plone Core code base MUST sign the Contributor’s Agreement.
+The Agreement assigns copyright in the code to the Plone Foundation, the non-profit organization which stewards the Plone code base.
+This document explains why and answers frequently asked questions about the Agreement.

-The Foundation feels that it benefits the community for a single organization to hold the rights to Plone.
+The Foundation believes that it benefits the community for a single organization to hold the rights to Plone.
 Prior to the Foundation, the intellectual property of Plone was jointly held by individual developers and by Alan Runyan and Alexander Limi.
-The community members who formed the Foundation felt that having the Foundation hold these rights provides several benefits:
+The community members who formed the Foundation believed that having the Foundation hold these rights provides several benefits:

-By having the Foundation hold the trademarks and rights to the Plone branding assets, it can effectively protect these from unfair use.
+2. Trademark protection: By having the Foundation hold the trademarks and rights to Plone branding, it can protect against unfair use.

 Questions & Answers